Skip to content

 Adding a Tool or Compute Operation

-This page shows how to add reusable recipes (Tool) and analysis operations (Compute) to MolPy.
+This page shows how to add reusable Tool workflows (Tool) and analysis operations (Compute) to MolPy.

 Which base class to use